JulianOzelRose/TRIII-SaveEdit/README.md

 }
 ```

-We plug in shotgun base secondary ammo 0x210D for from the Area 51 level, and we get the same offsets as we did from our brute force method, plus more.
+We plug in 0x210D as the shotgun base secondary ammo offset from the Area 51 level, and we get the same offsets as we did with our brute force method, plus more.
 In conclusion, go with the more efficient method to save yourself some headache.

 ```